srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 ### Interfaces

-Technically, wildcards work on YANG's list keys, with the notable exception of interface names.
-The interface name is a key itself, but given how its name is composed of a linecard and port parts (e.g. `ethernet-1/1`), wildcards can be used on these parts individually.
-For example, to expand all interfaces on the linecard 1:

-Technically, wildcards do their magic on YANG's list keys, although there's a noteworthy exception for interface names.
+Technically, wildcards work on YANG's list keys, although there's a noteworthy exception for interface names.
 The interface name itself is a key, but here's the cool part: you can use wildcards on its individual components, like the linecard and port parts.
 So, if you want to expand all interfaces on linecard 1, it's intuitive:

 ```srl
 --{ + candidate shared default }--[  ]--